 Acceptability of Simulations in Court

-Determining if an animation is acceptable in court or not is relatively straightforward.
+Determining if an animation is acceptable in court is relatively straightforward.
 The animation must be an accurate representation of the facts of the case without being overly prejudicial to the jury.
 A computer simulation is more complicated.
-Computer simulations should be broken into two parts: the calculations and results of the simulation are the first part and the resulting video (if one exists) is the second part.
+Computer simulations should be broken into two parts.
+The first part includes the calculations and results of the simulation.
+The second part is the resulting video (if one exists).
 Once the computer simulation is broken into these two parts, the analysis can be evaluated like any other analysis using Rule 702, Daubert, or the applicable law in the jurisdiction.

 Rule 702 states in part that an expert may testify if: